10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 The course records are:

 Men - 31:27, set by Mark Powell in 2008

 Women: - 35:56, set by Kim Fawke in 2012

 We would prefer it, and you may find it more convenient, to enter online.
-A link for on-line entries will be provided when entries open.
+A link will appear on the How to Enter page when entries open.